GORILLA HEALTH AND COMMUNITY CONSERVATION CENTRE

 We give seminars including a power point presentation with slides, about our work with the gorillas and Bwindi local community where visitors can get more in depth information followed by a question and answer session.
 It lasts one to one and a half hours and we charge $250 per group for this experience.

 We offer the intimate gorilla experience where tourists can track gorillas with Dr Gladys or the CTPH team and get more information about gorilla health and conservation.
 Depending on how far the gorilla night nests are from the gorillas, this can sometimes include visiting the gorilla night nests and collecting fecal samples which are later analysed at the Gorilla Health and Community Conservation Centre.
-If tourists track gorillas with Dr. Gladys, we charge $500 per group guiding and $500 for travel costs.
+If tourists track gorillas with Dr. Gladys, we charge $1000 per group guiding and accommodation in Buhoma.
+This does not include her return ticket with Aerolink Uganda for travel to and from Bwindi.
 If the clients go tracking with any other CTPH staff, we charge $100 per group for the guiding fees.
+Please write to [email protected] for more details.

 In the community health program, we work with Village Health and Conservation Teams (VHCTs) who visit homes in their villages and promote hygiene and sanitation, family planning, infectious disease prevention and control through education and referring suspect TB, HIV, Scabies and diarrhea patients.
 VHCTs also promote nutrition and sustainable agriculture, as well as, conservation of the gorillas and their habitat including reporting homes that are regularly visited by gorillas to help reduce human and wildlife conflict.
 We can arrange for tourists to visit our VHCTs in their homes and see how they improve the quality of lives of local communities in their villages.